-A good axe has been indispensable to man for over a millennia.
 There are many different types of axes, making it hard to know the exact one you need.
 Whether you heat your home totally with wood or just need a few split logs for a fireplace, firepit or campfire, you’re going to need the proper axe.

 Read through these descriptions to help you select the right kind of axe for the cutting jobs you need to do.

 This axe, also called a single bit, is also good for splitting firewood and can be used for any other type of wood cutting job you have.

 Hudson Bay Axe